Exercise, Guide, Home, Kiss House Team, Wellness | 16 August 2019

 “I bend so I don't break.”

 Finally, and most importantly, yoga is for everyone.
 Please don’t let the constant stream of perfectly lithe and serene yoga poses on Instagram fool you!
-Although these images can be beautiful and inspirational, it’s a good idea to remember that everyone started somewhere.
+Although these images can be beautiful and inspirational, it’s good to remember that everyone started somewhere.
 And looking ‘perfect’ in a pose is not the end goal — yoga is a lifelong practice and the end goal is feeling great.
 It’s fun to share the results of hard work on social media, but often people don’t post the endless hours spent building strength and flexibility.

 It really doesn’t matter whether you can kiss your kneecaps or if you sweat just trying to touch your knees, both are the perfect pose!
 Nor does it matter what you look like or where you’re doing your yoga.
-Yoga is for you.
+Yoga is for you!